danawoodman/blog/src/articles/avoid-global-node-packages.md

 Instead, I opt to use local references to node packages in my applications because:

-1. It keeps dependencies explicitly defined in your `package.json`
+1. It keeps dependencies explicitly defined in your `package.json`.
-2. It makes the application more portable because all dependencies are local (and can be committed to source control).
+2. It makes the application more portable because all dependencies are local.
 3. It doesn't require any documentation or setup for developers because everything they need to run the application is installed locally.

 For example, if we wanted to run a [Sequelize](http://sequelizejs.com/) migration, we could put the following in our `package.json`: